Washington D.C. Mesothelioma Lawyer

 Statute of Limitations

-Washington, D.C. has statutes of limitations on asbestos and related lawsuits.
+Washington, D.C., has statutes of limitations on asbestos and related lawsuits.
 You have three years from the time of diagnosis to file a lawsuit.
-Additionally, if a loved one has died from an asbestos-related illness, you have just one year from the time of death to begin legal action.

-To make the most of the time available to start a lawsuit, you need the guidance of a Washington D.C. mesothelioma lawyer.
+To make the most of the time available to start a lawsuit, you need the guidance of a Washington, D.C., mesothelioma lawyer.
 Look for a legal team that has worked with other victims of asbestos exposure and has recovered damages for them.
 You need a lawyer who understands laws relating to asbestos and has experience winning cases.
 Your lawyer will allow you to rest while fighting on your behalf.

-Rod De Llano was born and raised in Laredo, Texas.
+WriterRod De Llano was born and raised in Laredo, Texas.
 He graduated from Princeton University with a B.A. in Economics, and earned a law degree from the University of Texas.
 After working for an international law firm for several years, Rod formed a law firm dedicated to representing persons injured by exposure to asbestos products.
 For over 20 years, Rod has fought for persons diagnosed with asbestos-related diseases such as mesothelioma, lung cancer, and asbestosis.
 His clients have recovered over $1 billion over the years.